alicescfernandes/isel_final_project/docs/functional_requirements.md

 ### FR03.
 Quarter Management
 - The system must allow users to create quarters identified by "Quarter N".
-- The system must list all quarters created by the group.
+- The system must list all quarters created by the User.

 ### FR04.
 Data Visualization
 - The system must display charts based on the uploaded `.xlsx` files.
 - The system must support advanced filtering on the charts.

 ### FR05.
-Group Isolation
+User Isolation
-- Each group must only have access to its own data and quarters.
+- Each User must only have access to its own data and quarters.
-- Data must be compartmentalized per group to ensure privacy.
+- Data must be compartmentalized per User to ensure privacy.

 ---